we-push-it/workstation-mint/README.md

 ... we will see ;)

+# What will be installed?

+ - some console tools like: figlet, htop, curl, ...
+ - visual studio code

 # Installation

 Just clone the repo and run the ansible scripts or do with the installer.